Breaking news! Today the South African Constitutional Court ruled that the personal use of dagga is not a criminal offence.

 Can the Police arrest you for dagga possession?

-The Police will need to consider all the circumstances, including the quantity of dagga found in an adult person’s possession.
+The Police will need to consider all the circumstances, including the quantity of cannabis found in an adult person’s possession.
 If the Police suspects that the person concerned is in possession of that cannabis for dealing and not for personal consumption, the officer may arrest the person.
 The courts will ultimately decide whether the person was in possession of cannabis with the intent to deal or for own consumption.

 What are your thoughts about this?
-Are you lighting up a spliff the second you get home or you against the legalisation of dagga in South Africa?
+Are you lighting up a spliff the second you get home or you against the legalisation of cannabis in South Africa?
 Leave a comment below and state your opinion.

 - Click here to read more about dagga culture at South African music festivals.